Near Eagle Lake in Colorado County, Texas — The American South (West South Central)

 The Republic of Texas incorporated 2 companies to clear the river and the State authorized the construction of a new channel around the raft, but the obstruction remained an impediment and hazard.

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Town of Eagle Lake (approx. 2.7 miles away); Rice Culture in Colorado County (approx. 2.7 miles away); Lakeside Sugar Refinery (approx. 3.3 miles away); Frazarville (approx. 8 miles away); Alleyton C.S.A. (approx. 10.4 miles away); Benjamin Beason's Crossing (approx. 12.3 miles away); Beason's (Beeson's) Crossing (approx. 12.3 miles away); Joseph and Rachel Rabb Newman (approx. 12.4 miles away).
+Town of Eagle Lake (approx. 2.7 miles away); Rice Culture in Colorado County (approx. 2.7 miles away); Lakeside Sugar Refinery (approx. 3.3 miles away); Frazarville (approx. 8 miles away); Alleyton Cemetery (approx. 10.4 miles away); Alleyton C.S.A. (approx. 10.4 miles away); Alleyton (approx. 10.4 miles away); Benjamin Beason's Crossing (approx. 12.3 miles away).
 Touch for a list and map of all markers in Eagle Lake.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 18, 2010, by Gregory Walker of La Grange, Texas.
-This page has been viewed 850 times since then and 21 times this year.
-Photos: 1, 2. submitted on April 18, 2010, by Gregory Walker of La Grange, Texas. • Syd Whittle was the editor who published this page.
+This page was last revised on February 8, 2021.
+It was originally submitted on April 18, 2010, by Gregory Walker of La Grange, Texas.
+This page has been viewed 918 times since then and 9 times this year.
+Last updated on February 8, 2021, by James Hulse of Medina, Texas.
+Photos: 1. submitted on February 8, 2021, by James Hulse of Medina, Texas.
+2. submitted on April 18, 2010, by Gregory Walker of La Grange, Texas.
+3. submitted on February 8, 2021, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.